mehulagg/gitlab/doc/public_access/public_access.md

 set to internal, the explore page is empty for anonymous users.
 The group page has a visibility level icon.

-Administrator users cannot create subgroups or projects with higher visibility level than that of the immediate parent group.
+Administrator users cannot create a subgroup or project with a higher visibility level than that of the immediate parent group.

 ## User visibility